clips/wordkit/README.rst

   bibtexref

 Additionally, if you use any of the corpus readers in `wordkit`, you MUST cite the accompanying corpora.
-Similarly, if you use the CVTransformer, please cite the `patpho` paper.
+Similarly: if you use the CVTransformer, please cite the `patpho` paper. if you use the WeightedOpenBigramTransformer, please cite the `SERIOL` paper. if you use the OpenNGramTransformer, please cite the `Schoonbaert` paper. if you use the WickelTransformer, please cite the `McClelland` paper.

+All of these references can be found in the docstrings of the applicable classes.

 `wordkit` makes heavy use of `ipapy <https://github.com/pettarin/ipapy>`_, a package which parses unicode IPA characters into their IPA representations.

+Overview
+''''''''

+`wordkit` is a modular system, and contains 5 broad families of components.

+* Readers
+* Feature extractors
+* Transformers
+* Samplers

+In general, a `wordkit` pipeline consists of one or more readers, which extract structured information from corpora.
+This information is then sent to one or more transformers, which are either assigned pre-defined features or a feature extractor.
+If a feature extractor is assigned to a transformer, the feature set of that transformer is extracted automatically.

+Finally, a sampler can be used to sample from the resulting items.

 Experiments
 '''''''''''